top of page

 • What type of payments do you accept?

-We accept, cash, check, and credit/debit cards, and electronic payments serviced by Square.
-If you have a HSA account card, physical therapy is typically a qualified expense and you can pay for services this way.
+We accept, cash, check, credit/debit cards, and electronic payments serviced by Square.
+If you have an HSA account card, physical therapy is typically a qualified expense and you can pay for services this way.

 • Do you accept private insurance?